brownerd/brownerd.github.io/_drafts/js-terms-and-definitions.md

  - http://callbackhell.com/

 - [I/O - input/output](http://www.webopedia.com/TERM/I/I_O.html) Short for input/output.
 The term I/O is used to describe any program, operation or device that transfers data to or from a computer and to or from a peripheral device.
 Every transfer is an output from one device and an input into another.
 Devices such as keyboards and mouses are input-only devices while devices such as printers are output-only.
 A writable CD-ROM is both an input and an output device.

+---

+## Value immutability

+Value immutability means that when we need to change the state in our program, we must create and track a new value rather than mutate an existing value.